RMS Queen Mary: 2020 closure and reopening

+Amateur radio room

 Queen Mary's original professionally manned wireless radio room was removed when the ship was moored in Long Beach.
 In its place, an amateur radio room proposed by Long Beach resident and radio amateur Nate Brightman, K6OSC, was created one deck above the original radio reception room, with some of the discarded original radio equipment used for display purposes.
-The new Wireless Room was opened for operation on April 22, 1979.
+The new Wireless Room was opened for operation on 22 April 1979.
 The amateur radio station, with the call sign W6RO ("Whiskey Six Romeo Oscar"), relies on volunteers from a local amateur radio club.
 They staff the radio room during most public hours.
 The radios can also be used by other licensed amateur radio operators.

 In honour of his over forty years of dedication to W6RO and Queen Mary, in November 2007 the Queen Mary Wireless Room was renamed as the Nate Brightman Radio Room.
-This was announced on 28 October 2007, at Brightman's 90th birthday party by Joseph Prevratil, former President and CEO of Queen Mary.
+This was announced on 28 October 2007, at Brightman's 90th birthday party by Joseph Prevratil, former president and CEO of Queen Mary.